 Let’s dive deeper into the role that media plays in eating disorders.

 Media Influence: Television, Movies, and Commercials

 Think back to the television shows or commercials that you used to watch as a child.
 A majority of the actors and actresses were usually slim.
-This was the “norm” even in cartoons or animated shows.
+Moreover, this was the “norm” even in cartoons or animated shows.

 As you grow up, different shows portray being slightly above average weight as a negative.
-In TV shows or movies the person deemed “the funny friend” is often known as “the fat friend.”
-Jokes will be made at their expense.
+Such as, in TV shows or movies the person deemed “the funny friend” is often known as “the fat friend.”
+Consequently, jokes will be made at their expense.
 This type of commentary leads viewers to believe you must be thin to be accepted and well-liked.

 You may not have realized it at the time, but when exposed to these things, you begin to compare yourself to the people and characters you see on the screen.
-You want to be like them in every sense—personality, demeanor, and looks.
-The influence of media does not stop there.
+Moreover, you want to be like them in every sense—personality, demeanor, and looks.
+Yet, the influence of media does not stop there.

 Media Influence: Children’s Toys